farhiongit/message-in-the-bottle/README.md

 >
 > *The second argument is optional.
 If omitted, an arbitrary unspecified dummy message is used.*

-There are also unblocking versions of the filling and draining functions.
+These are unblocking versions of the filling and draining functions.

 These functions return immediately without blocking. *They are **not** suited for thread synchronization* and are of limited use.